How to create an API key for Google Maps?

 • Click on the menu button and select APIs and services > References.

-• On this page, click on the name of the API key you want to secure.
+• On this page, choose Edit API key next to the API key you want to secure.

 • Choose Restrict and rename the restrictions in both types of constraints: